degarmo/fdr/README.md

 - Jobs page needs to allow for people to apply for jobs.
-- Contact page should be able to send allow people send msg to FDR
+- Contact page should be able to send allow people send msg to FDR x User acct x Admin Accounts x Regular user (not external)
-- User acct
-- Admin Accounts
-- Regular user (not external)

 ## UI

-- Bootstrap
+x Bootstrap

 - Needs a new logo.